February 19, 2020

-In support of this mission, and as part of the Northwoods League’s 25th Season Celebration, the Foundation will be awarding twenty (20) equipment grants, each with an approximate retail value of $2500, to youth baseball and softball organizations across the twenty (20) communities in which a Northwoods League Affiliate currently operates.
+In support of this mission, the Foundation has announced it is continuing its Share the Glove initiative launched in 2018 for the 2020 season.
+The Foundation will be awarding twenty-two (22) equipment grants, each with an approximate retail value of $2500, to youth baseball and softball organizations across the twenty-two (22) communities in which a Northwoods League Affiliate currently operates.

 What is the grant?

 The grant is a standardized set of Rawlings equipment, sized for youth ages 9-12.
-There will be ten (10) baseball grants and ten (10) softball grants awarded.
+There will be eleven (11) baseball grants and eleven (11) softball grants awarded.
 Each grant includes:

 |Baseball Grant||Softball Grant|